DudkinON/Full-Stack-Web-Developer/Programming_Fundamentals_and_the_Web/movie_trailers/docs/TOUSE.md

 1. Open **movies.csv** file with excel or other spreadsheet program.
 In the file **movies.csv** change or add new movies.
-Each filed have to contains valid data.
+Each field have to contains valid data.
 You can't add link in a description or a title.
 Look example in default [movies.csv](../data/movies.csv)

 > Note: Add urls address such as: https://www.youtube.com/watch?v=KYz2wyBy3kc